 In terms of lifetime, the Mercury vapor lamp is still the undisputed champion.
 There are Mercury vapor lamps in the author's neighborhood in Athens, which the author remembers since he was 8 years old that are still functional (Fig. 4).

 For some strange reason, the author was completely mesmerized and magnetized by the strange color hue of this lamp.
 Reasons unknown.
 As the author is also nearsighted, the lamp also had a strange appearance through the edge of his glasses.
 Regular eyeglasses are non-achromatic, so if you wear corrective lenses for nearsightedness and you look at a light source through near the edge of the lenses, you can see a small spectrum of the light source.
 The Mercury lamp had a strange bluish halo when I was looking at it near the edge of the author's glasses.

 It turns out that this "halo", is nothing more than the blue Mercury spectral line, at 436nm.
-The color of this line is a mysterious Cobalt-blue, very pleasant (to this author) and slightly off focus, when looked at through glasses.
+The color of this line is a mysterious very pleasant and attractive (to this author) Cobalt-blue, and slightly off-focus, when looked at through glasses.

 The author subsequently bought a Mercury lamp and a ballast from an electrical contractor and started playing with it.
 When the lamp was starting, it produced a very pleasant pink glow, which gradually transformed into a bright cool white light, after the lamp completely warmed up.

 During high school the author became obsessed with the mercury lamp.
 It was all he cared about.
 The author's obsession affected his then school buddy, Dimitris Karapanos (†), who after a while started buying huge mercury lamps of the 1,000 W range himself.
 The author's fascination was contagious in some strange way.